muratk5n/thirdwave/en/README.md

-One explanation could be US admin's emphasis on democracy scared autocrats in partly democratic countries, worried US will come for them at some point so they did their coups, "preemptive coup" if u ill, beforehand to cement their shit..
+One explanation could be US admin's emphasis on democracy scared autocrats in partly democratic countries, worried US will come for them at some point so they did their coups, "preemptive coup" if u will, beforehand to cement their shit..
 Ergo talk of spreading democracy caused less democracy?
 But then if admin did not talk about it, how could it push for it?